MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

     `licensed: true`

-    Also, in the Azure portal you'll see a new Azure extension on your machines called `MDE.Linux`.
+1. In the Azure portal, you can check that Linux machines have a new Azure extension called `MDE.Linux`.

 > [!NOTE]